svn2github/liblzg/README.txt

    trade-offs (earlier termination of the string matching for instance).
 The highest compression level (9) still does a full exhaustive search.
  - Fixed an illegal memory read in the encoder.
+ - Added an option to do multiple passes in the benchmark tool.

 v1.0.2 - 2010.11.16